PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

 - **What is the difference between Service, Product and Service offering?**
   Terms:
-  Service - a description of one or more services deigned to address the needs of a target consumer group.
+  Service - a description of one or more services designed to address the needs of a target consumer group.
   Product - "a configuration of an organization’s resources designed to offer value for a consumer."
   Service offering - "a description of one or more services, designed to address the needs of a target consumer group.
 A service offering may include goods, access to resources, and service actions."
   *My answer ("Close, but not quite right..."):*